gammu/gammu/docs/manual/python/gammu.rst

    .. method:: SetIncomingCallback(Callback)

       Sets callback function which is called whenever any (enabled) incoming event appears.
 Please note that you have to enable each event type by calling SetIncoming* functions.

+      The callback function needs to accept three parameters: StateMachine object, event type and it's data in dictionary.

       :param Callback: callback function or None for disabling
-      :type Callback: function, it will get three params: StateMachine object, event type and it's data in dictionary
+      :type Callback: function
       :return: None
       :rtype: None